adriab00100/Circles/readme.md

 # Circles

-A silly recursive sort of toy written in nodejs.
+A silly recursive sort of toy written in javascript, using nodejs to launch and run.

 # Getting started
 Want to try this out?